WORK IN PROGRESS

 About the Tool:

-At its core, FILTR uses a classic rendering scheme with two framebuffers (ping-pong pipeline).
-In this process, two FBOs alternate roles on each step: one serves as the input (source), and the other as the output (target).
-Each module in the stack (pass) reads from the current FBO, applies the selected effect or mask, and writes the result into the other FBO.
-On the next step, their roles are swapped, and the sequence continues.
-This mechanism enables the safe and consistent construction of a stack of effects, where the output of one pass becomes the input for the next.
-The order of modules in the stack defines the order in which effects are applied.
+At its core, FILTR uses a classic ping-pong framebuffer pipeline with two framebuffers (FBOs).
+Each module in the stack reads from the current framebuffer, applies its effect or mask, and writes the result into the other framebuffer.
+On the next step, the buffers swap roles, and the process continues.
+This approach ensures a stable and predictable stack, where the output of one module becomes the input for the next, and the order of modules fully defines the final result.

 Modules

-Modules can be selected from the Module List in the Modules Section panel and added to the Stack Sequence.
-In this main area, modules appear as collapsible panels in the UI with adjustable parameters.
-Each module can be reordered via drag-and-drop, toggled on/off, cloned, or removed.
+Modules can be selected from the Module List in the Modules Section panel and added to the Module Stack.
+The Module Stack (left) is where you organize the processing sequence: add modules, reorder them via drag-and-drop, toggle visibility, clone, or remove items.

 • Pass — the main type, responsible for generating or processing effects.
 Each pass takes input from the previous FBO, applies a shader operation, and writes the result into the next FBO.